Cognizant-CDE-Australia/generator-confit/test/fixtures/README.md

-Each fixture MUST use a different server.DEV.port to allow for parallel execution.
+Each fixture MUST use a different serverDev.port to allow for parallel execution.

+TODO: Maybe this can be assigned dynamically by the script?